peklaiho/madlisp/README.md

-seq? | Return true if the argument is a sequence (list or vector). hash? | Return true if the argument is a hash-map. symbol? | Return true if the argument is a symbol. bool? | Return true if the argument is a boolean value (strict comparison). true? | Return true if the argument evaluates to true (non-strict comparison). false? | Return true if the argument evaluates to false (non-strict comparison).
+seq? | Return true if the argument is a sequence (list or vector). hash? | Return true if the argument is a hash-map. symbol? | Return true if the argument is a symbol. object? | Return true if the argument is an object. resource? | Return true if the argument is a resource. bool? | Return true if the argument is a boolean value (strict comparison). true? | Return true if the argument evaluates to true (non-strict comparison). false? | Return true if the argument evaluates to false (non-strict comparison).